imranalmunyeem/Java-For-Testers/README.md

        --- Reduces complexity by hiding implementation
        --- Increases security by providing only important details to the user
        --- Helps achieve multiple inheritanc

+### ⚫ Types of Exception in Java
+       --- ArithmeticException: It is thrown when an exceptional condition has occurred in an arithmetic operation.

+       --- ArrayIndexOutOfBoundsException: It is thrown to indicate that an array has been accessed with an illegal index.
+The index is either negative or greater than or equal to the size of the array.

+       --- ClassNotFoundException: This Exception is raised when we try to access a class whose definition is not found

+       --- FileNotFoundException: This Exception is raised when a file is not accessible or does not open.

+       --- IOException: It is thrown when an input-output operation failed or interrupted

+       --- InterruptedException: It is thrown when a thread is waiting, sleeping, or doing some processing, and it is interrupted.

+       --- NoSuchFieldException: It is thrown when a class does not contain the field (or variable) specified

+       --- NoSuchMethodException: It is thrown when accessing a method that is not found.

+       --- NullPointerException: This exception is raised when referring to the members of a null object.
+Null represents nothing

+       --- NumberFormatException: This exception is raised when a method could not convert a string into a numeric format.

+       --- RuntimeException: This represents an exception that occurs during runtime.

+       --- StringIndexOutOfBoundsException: It is thrown by String class methods to indicate that an index is either negative or greater than the size of the string

+       --- IllegalArgumentException : This exception will throw the error or error statement when the method receives an argument which is not accurately fit to the given relation or condition.
+It comes under the unchecked exception.

+       --- IllegalStateException : This exception will throw an error or error message when the method is not accessed for the particular operation in the application.
+It comes under the unchecked exception.

+###    User-Defined Exceptions
+       --- Sometimes, the built-in exceptions in Java are not able to describe a certain situation.
+In such cases, the user can also create exceptions which are called ‘user-defined Exceptions’.

+###    The user should create an exception class as a subclass of the Exception class.
+Since all the exceptions are subclasses of the Exception class, the user should also make his class a subclass of it.
+This is done as:
+          class MyException extends Exception

+###    We can write a default constructor in his own exception class.
+          MyException(){}
+###    We can also create a parameterized constructor with a string as a parameter.

+###    We can use this to store exception details.
+We can call the superclass(Exception) constructor from this and send the string there.
+          MyException(String str)
+          {
+            super(str);
+          }

+###    To raise an exception of a user-defined type, we need to create an object to his exception class and throw it using the throw clause, as:
+          MyException me = new MyException(“Exception details”);
+            throw me;

 ### ⚫  Notes:
       --- Static means that the method belongs to the Main class and not an object of the Main class.
       --- void means that this method does not have a return value.